 Harry, 25, grew up watching porn.
 So when he started having sex, he had an expectation that he’d “be able to get it up whenever I wanted, last for ages and then come.”
 But he quickly found that wasn’t always the case.

 “I couldn’t always get it up, for one thing.
 Or sometimes I’d be having sex with my boyfriend and I’d lose my erection.
 Sometimes I’d find it hard to come.
 It felt awful, like I was failing somehow.”

-His experience is not unique — so-called ‘performance anxiety’ is a problem for many men.
+His experience is not unique — so-called ‘sexual performance anxiety’ is a problem for many men.
 One study from the American Psychological Association placed performance anxiety as one of the main factors linked to sexual dysfunction.
-Another from University of Michigan Medical School placed it at the top of a list of psychological factors linked to ED.
+Another from the University of Michigan Medical School placed it at the top of a list of psychological factors linked to ED.

 “Guys who are in a partnered relationship often feel they can’t give their partner pleasure, which is not the case” explains Paula Hall, a therapist who specialises in sex and porn addiction.
 “In more casual relationships, there are also a lot of social expectations; the idea that men are always ready to ‘perform’, any time, anywhere.”

 Denise Knowles, sex therapist at relationship support body Relate, also notes the increased social pressures on men.

 “It’s not something that’s necessarily new, there’s now just more for people to compare themselves with and against,” she says.
 “That in itself means they’re perhaps feeling more anxious than they ever have before.